Debt Consolidation Care

 Joint account

-It is a type of bank account where two people share access of the account in terms of contribution and withdrawal of money.
-Likewise a joint credit card account is one in which two individuals can share the card taking the responsibility for the outstanding balance individually.
+A type of bank account where two people share access to an account.
+Likewise, a joint credit card account is an account on which two individuals share the responsibility for the outstanding balance.

 L